soe/differential2/readme.md

 ### Scroll logic tweak for performance

-Logic for scroll is tweaked a bit for performance.
+Scroll logic is tweaked for performance.

 ### Links